Exponential growth of random infinite Fibonacci sequences: Proofs

 Since

-where $C=C(n,\omega)$ is a random constant, we see that $K_n$ is indeed a bounded rank 1 operator and hence it also is a compact operator.
+where $C=C(n,\omega)$ is a random constant, we see that $K_n$ is indeed \corO{a.s.} a bounded rank 1 operator and hence it also is a compact operator.

 Next, note that the operator norm $\|U\|_{c,2}=e^{c/2}$, and that $e^{-c/2} U$ is an isometry operator on $H_{c,2}$.
 It follows that $e^{-c/2} A_n$ is the sum of a deterministic isometry operator and a random (bounded) compact operator of rank 1.
-Careful examination of the proof of \cite[Theorem 1.9]{GM} reveals that it works also in this case and leads to the same results if $U$ is just an isometry (rather than unitary) operator.
-Hence the properties (a), (b), (c) hold true for products of matrices $A_n$ acting on $H_{c,2}$.
+Hence the properties (a), (b), (c) \corO{of Theorem \ref{theo-GM}} hold true for products of matrices $A_n$ acting on $H_{c,2}$.